 They may be sugar-free, but that doesn't mean they're good for your belly.
 These wafers are sweetened with maltitol—a plant-based sweetener that a study in the International Journal of Dentistry has associated with stomach and abdominal pain, as well as excessive internal gas and flatulence.
-They also serve up two of our worst sweeteners for weight loss—the gut-harming, appetite-revving artificial sugars sucralose and acesulfame potassium.
+They also contain two of our worst sweeteners for weight loss—the gut-harming artificial sugars sucralose and acesulfame potassium.

 Oreos—both milk's and your bad gut bacteria's favorite cookie.
 That's because simple carbs and sugar molecules (of which you'll find 14 per Oreo serving) are the main source of fuel for pathogenic bacteria, fungus, and yeast, which can conquer and kill off the good bacteria that help keep your hunger hormones in check and that love-handle-inducing inflammation at bay.

 Double Stuf Oreo

 If you can stick to a serving, Double Stuf is actually a slightly better choice for your bod when compared to the original version.
 But you're getting one less cookie in that portion size, so you'll have to fight that "just one more" urge even harder.
-Quiet that little voice in your head with our easy steps to crush cravings.
+Quiet that little voice in your head with our 14 Easy Steps to Crush Cravings.

 Lorna Doone Shortbread Cookies